Unfortunately, due to unforeseen circumstances, this event has been cancelled.

 Now in its 11th edition, the conference brings together academics, postgraduate researchers, practitioners and other industry professionals to present their research, areas of work, and opinions.
 This is an opportunity to engage with an informed audience from various maritime professions, including lawyers, arbitrators, marine insurers and economists.

 We invite all researchers and postgraduate students wishing to present their research to a friendly and supportive environment to join us at this conference.
 Submissions in all areas of Maritime Law and Policy, including relevant interdisciplinary work, are very welcome.
-The details for submitting your abstracts will be made available in the new year.

 This one-day event aims to promote fruitful research collaboration between its participants and to encourage their integration in a community of legal scholars.
 A small fee will be charged to cover venue and catering costs.